Beverly, Right Here (Raymie Nightingale #3)

 Kate DiCamillo

-Kate DiCamillo is one of America's most revered storytellers.
+Kate DiCamillo is one of America's most beloved storytellers.
 She is a former National Ambassador for Young People's Literature and a two-time Newbery Medalist.
 Born in Philadelphia, she grew up in Florida and now lives in Minneapolis.

 Classification